If you do these eight things, your Amex Gold can become extremely rewarding, too.

 How I maximize my Amex Gold

-The biggest influx of points or miles you can get from a credit card usually comes in the form of a sign-up bonus.
+The biggest influx of points or miles you can get from a credit card usually comes in the form of a sign-up bonus also known as a welcome bonus.
 The Amex Gold offers 60,000 points when you spend $4,000 in the first six months with the card.
 When you apply through CardMatch, you might be able to get a special offer of 75,000 points with the same spend requirement.

-I was lucky to get the special 75,000 points offer, and after moving a big chunk of my spending to the card, I met the spend requirement in half the time.
-Now I have $750 in airfare when booking through the American Express portal ready for my next trip.
+I was lucky to get the special 75,000 points offer, and after moving a big chunk of my spending to the card, I met the spend requirement in half the time and I received $750 worth of airfare when booking through the American Express Travel portal.

 For example, at U.S. supermarkets, you can earn 4 points per dollar (on up to $25,000 per calendar year, 1 point per dollar thereafter).
 For that reason, the Gold is my go-to grocery card.
-I also stock up on gift cards from the stores I frequent while grocery shopping – this trick boosts my rewards significantly.
+I also stock up on gift cards from the stores I frequent while grocery shopping – boosting my rewards my rewards significantly.

 I pay with my Amex Gold at restaurants

-The Amex Gold also earns 4 points per dollar at restaurants, including takeout and delivery.
-I’ve mainly been using it on delivery purchases so far, thanks to the pandemic, but now that I’m fully vaccinated, I’m looking forward to flashing it when dining out.
+The Amex Gold also earns 4 points per dollar at restaurants, including takeout and delivery in the U.S. I use it regularly on delivery purchases, and now that I’m fully vaccinated, I also enjoy flashing it when dining out.